Billy Bishop: Mud and manure

 When The Mississauga Horse shipped out for the war, Second Lieutenant Bishop was not with them; he was in hospital with pneumonia and allergies.
 After recovering, he was transferred to the 7th Canadian Mounted Rifles, a mounted infantry unit, then stationed in London, Ontario, in January 1915.
 Bishop was placed in charge of the regimental machine guns.
 Popular with the enlisted men, Bishop was nicknamed "Bish" and "Billy".
 He excelled on the firing range.
 As one of his subordinates remembered:

 "Bish would just riddle a target that the rest of us could barely see.
 The instructors would keep putting it further back, until it was just a tiny black dot, and he'd shoot it to ribbons...he put every damn' bullet on target.
 He never missed."

 Mishap continued to dog Bishop.
 On 6 April 1915, a horse he was riding reared and fell on him; he was back riding a week later.
 At the end of the month, the bolt of a rifle he was firing blew back and whacked him on the cheekbone.
 Then he became so ill from an inoculation that he fell off his horse.
 It was during this time that Bishop slipped away to Ontario, and proposed marriage to Margaret Burden.
 She accepted, and they were engaged.
 He gave her his RMC ring as a symbol of his troth.

 Bishop's unit left Canada for England on 6 June 1915 on board the requisitioned cattle ship Caledonia as part of a convoy.
 The voyage through rough seas was poor on food.
 Most of the 240 men and 600 horses on board were seasick.
 From time to time, the ship's crew chucked dead horses overboard.
 On 21 June, near Ireland, U-boats attacked the convoy.
-Three ships were sunk and 300 Canadians killed, but Bishop's ship was unharmed, arriving in Plymouth harbour on 23 June.
+Three ships were sunk and 300 Canadians killed, but Bishop's ship arrived unscathed in Plymouth harbour on 23 June.

-The 7th Canadian Mounted Rifles were assigned to train at Shorncliffe Cavalry Camp.
-Training was in outmoded cavalry tactics.
-Living in tents, the Canadians suffered through sandstorms when the weather dried; usually, though, they existed in a rainy swamp of mud and horse manure.
-Bishop spent another spell in hospital in late July.
+The 7th Canadian Mounted Rifles were assigned to train at Shorncliffe Cavalry Camp in outmoded cavalry tactics.
+Living in tents, the Canadians suffered through sandstorms when it was dry; usually, though, they lived in a rainy swamp of mud and horse manure.
+Bishop spent more time in hospital in late July.
 Afterwards, during one especially mucky day, Bishop watched an aeroplane land in a nearby field.
 He remarked to his companion, "You don't get any mud or horseshit on you up there.
 If you died, it would be a clean death."
 Bishop decided to apply for a transfer.